 I need help but don’t know where to start?
 Tips when seeking financial hardship support

 There is no doubt that financial hardship can happen to anyone.
-Unmanageable debt usually happens as a result of unplanned events, like a job loss or a business problems, sickness or losing a loved one.
+Unmanageable debt usually happens as a result of unplanned events, like a job loss or business problems, sickness or losing a loved one.

 While at times it may feel as though there is no way out, there are things that can help with finding a solution.
 We have put together a few tips that may help.
 If you need additional support for other issues outside of financial hardship, please check out our website page Other Support Services.